 From August 2005, until I started the PhD-program I worked within the Uppsala Conflict Data Program (UCDP).
 Before taking up the position as project leader for the Uppsala Conflict Database in 2006 I worked as a research assistant with prevention and human security issues.

-Since February 2014 I am employed as an Assistant Professor at the Department of Peace and Conflict Research at Uppsala University.
-My current research is carried out within three projects.
+Since May 2019, I am employed as an Associate Professor at the Department of Peace and Conflict Research at Uppsala University.
+My current research is primarily carried out within four projects.

-1).
-Causes of Peace – The Botswana, Malawi and Zambia “Zone of Peace” project funded by The Swedish Research Council (U-forsk).
+1) Causes of Peace – The Botswana, Malawi and Zambia “Zone of Peace” (The Swedish Research Council-U-forsk).
 Botswana, Malawi and Zambia constitute a “Zone of Peace” spared from violent conflict since independence.
 The project aims to explain why peace has prevailed in these countries despite being located in the world’s most volatile continent with all their neighbors struck by conflict.
-More information about this project can be found at http://pcr.uu.se/research/peace--peacebuilding-and-reconciliation/causes-of-peace/

-3).
-Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War.
-This project examines why some civil wars – like Syria, Afghanistan and South Sudan – become complex interlinked patchworks of different conflict types while others do not.
-More information about this project can be found at http://pcr.uu.se/research/conflict-dynamics/conflicts--connections--complexities/
+3) Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War.
+(Swedish Research Council) This project examines why some civil wars – like Syria, Afghanistan and South Sudan – become complex interlinked patchworks of different conflict types while others do not.

-In 2016, I was also involved in the project Attacks on Cultural Heritages: Causes and Consequences Examined from a Multidisciplinary Perspective, which examines why cultural heritage sometimes are attacked during armed conflicts.
+In addition, I was in 2016 involved in the project Attacks on Cultural Heritages: Causes and Consequences Examined from a Multidisciplinary Perspective, which examines why cultural heritage sometimes are attacked during armed conflicts.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.